-- Manage your stress.
-Be sure to take time out of your busy schedule to de-stress and relax.
-This can actually help with productivity and make your college experience more enjoyable.
-Adequate sleep, healthy eating, and physical activity are also key factors to managing stress in college. - Get it checked out.
+While some stress enhances performance, too much and/or accumulation over time can be harmful.
+Make sure to take time out of your busy schedule to de-stress and relax.
+This can help with productivity and make your college experience more enjoyable.
+Adequate sleep, nutrient dense eating and movement are important to managing stress in college.

+Get it checked out.
 Feeling under the weather?
-Have a toothache?
-Concerned about a nagging physical issue?
-Don't wait to have a professional take a look.
-Addressing issues related to illness or injury early on can minimize disruption to
+Concerned about a professional take a look.
+Addressing issues related to illness or injury early on can minimize disruption to your busy schedule and give you greater peace of mind.

-- your busy schedule and give you greater peace of mind. - Talk to someone.
-Are you having relationship issues, struggling with a life change, or feeling overwhelmed, anxious, or depressed?
+Talk to someone.
+Are you having relationship issues, struggling with a life change, or feeling over-whelmed, anxious, or depressed?

 Many students find that talking to a mental health counselor is a helpful step in overcoming problems and managing crises that you may experience.